jagrvargen/holbertonschool-higher_level_programming/0x0C-python-almost_a_circle/README.md

 12. Update the Square class by adding the update() method, which assigns and updates an instance's attributes.

 13. Update the Rectangle class by adding the public method to_dictionary(), which returns the dictionary representation of a Rectangle instance.

+14. Update the Square class by adding the public method to_dictionary(), which returns the dictionary representation of a Square instance.